 Kalita Wave Dripper

 The Kalita filter is a treat for both coffee and design lovers due to its various material versions, which range from stainless steel to copper, and the beautiful, wavy contours of the filter paper.
-Brewing coffee with the Kalita filter is extremely easy and a good way to prepare the perfect cup of coffee from your trusted coffee roastery.
+Brewing your specialty coffee with the Kalita filter is extremely easy and a good way to prepare the perfect cup of coffee from your trusted specialty coffee roastery.
 The flat-bottom filter supports an even extraction process, although the real secret lies in the slow spiral pour of the water.
 That way, the coffee that you will get becomes very full-bodied and clean.

 You can get the Kalita Wave Dripper in our shop on Senefelder Straße or in our online shop.